 - Treat other CYP with and without a medical condition equally - Tell their parents, teacher or nearest staff member when they or another CYP is not feeling well.
-We remind all CYP of this on an annual basis in (assembly) - Treat all medication with respect - Know how to gain access to their medication (includes emergency medication) - Ensure a member of staff is called in an emergency situation
+We remind all CYP of this on an annual basis in PSHCE lessons and assembly. - Treat all medication with respect - Know how to gain access to their medication (includes emergency medication) - Ensure a member of staff is called in an emergency situation